Prelog Chow rings and degenerations: Interaction with the Gross-Siebert programme

 Let $\varphi$ be a MPA-function on $B$, i.e.\ a global section of $\mathcal{MPA}(B)$.
 Let $\rho$ be a codimension 1 cell separating two maximal cells $\sigma$, $\sigma'$ and let $P\in\rho$ be an interior point.
 Choose a primitive vector $v\in\Lambda_P$ that complements an integral basis of $\Lambda_{\rho,P}$ to an integral basis of $\Lambda_P$.
 Consider the integral span $L$ of $v$.
 We identify $L$ with $\Z$ by choosing the non-negative vectors to point into $\sigma'$.
 Choosing a representative, $\varphi$ induces a piecewise affine function $\varphi_P:L\otimes_\Z\R=\R\to\R$.
 Denote by $n$, resp.\ $n'$, the slope of $\varphi_P$ on $\R_{\leq0}$, resp.\ $\R_{\geq0}$.
 The \emph{kink} of $\varphi$ along $\rho$ is defined to be $\kappa_\rho(\varphi):=n'-n\in\Z$.
 As an MPA-function, $\varphi$ is determined by the set of kinks across codimension 1 cells. $\varphi$ is said to be \emph{convex} if all of its kinks are non-negative.

 \begin{example}

 Consider $\R^2$ with the standard integral structure and consider the polyhedral decomposition given by the diagonal $x=y$.
 Denote by $\sigma$, resp.\ $\sigma'$, the upper left, resp.\ bottom right, halfplane.
-Define the piecewise linear function $\varphi$ by setting $\varphi|_{\sigma}:=y$ and $\varphi|_{\sigma'}:=y$.
+Define the piecewise linear function $\varphi$ by setting $\varphi|_{\sigma}:=y$ and $\varphi|_{\sigma'}:=x$.
 Choose $P$ to be the origin.
-Then $L$ as above is either the span of $(1,0)$ or the span of $(0,-1)$ and $\varphi$ is seen to have kink 1.
+Then $L$ as above is for example the span of $(1,0)$ and $\varphi$ is seen to have kink 1.

 \end{example}

 Let $\tau$ be a cell of codimension 2 and let $\rho_1,\dots,\rho_k$ be the adjacent cells of codimension 1.
 We work in a chart around a vertex $P\in\tau$.
 For $1\leq i\leq k$, let $n_i\in\check{\Lambda}_P$ be a primitive cotangent vector normal to $\Lambda_{\rho_i}$.
 The signs of the $n_i$ are chosen by following a simple loop around the origin of $\Lambda_P\otimes_\Z\R / \Lambda_{\tau,P}\otimes_\Z\R $.
 The \emph{balancing condition} states that